skyline146/project-manager-app/README.md

 ### v1.0

-Added projects slice with redux, creating and deleting projects and tasks.
+Added projects slice with redux.
+There is opportunity to create and delete projects and tasks.
 All data saves in local storage.